AdobeDocs/workfront.en/help/quicksilver/wf-api/api/filter-event-sub-messages.md

       let eventSubscriptionMessage = JSON.parse(event.body);
       ```

-   3. Obtain the projectGroupIDfrom the “newState” attribute of the event subscription message, then match it against the group ID ofthe group you identified in Step 1.
+   3. Obtain the projectGroupIDfrom the "newState" attribute of the event subscription message, then match it against the group ID ofthe group you identified in Step 1.

       ```
       let projectGroupId = eventSubscriptionMessage.newState.groupID;